obsiwitch/obsiwitch/public/posts/04_webscraping.md

 **Note**: I didn't have any useful examples to demonstrate its use but you might need [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to wait for changes to the DOM tree.

+# Selenium

+Selenium is a browser automation tool (e.g. for web applications testing purposes).
+We can use it to automate downloads.
+I'm using the [python binding](https://archlinux.org/packages/community/x86_64/python-selenium/) of selenium with [geckodriver](https://archlinux.org/packages/community/x86_64/geckodriver/).
+[This example](https://gitlab.com/Obsidienne/codeexperiments/-/blob/285eff138b78013f2b817e8d01307b3b61fabaca/Snippets/SeleniumScraping.py) creates a firefox profile with `browser.helperApps.neverAsk.saveToDisk` set and launches the browser.
+The script first bypasses webtoons' age gate by filling the form and then downloads the webcomic using code similar to the one in the previous section.

 # Post-processing with Bash

 ```bash